Bubi people: Religion

 The Bubi people are mainly Catholics.
 This is due to Spanish influence during the colonial age when the Spanish ruled over Bioko Island and Río Muni.

-However, traditional pre-Christian beliefs are prevalent in Bubi spirituality.
+Traditional pre-Christian beliefs are prevalent in Bubi spirituality.
 In the ancient belief system of the Bubi, the head god was called Rupe (or Eri in the southern region of the island) who created and cared for the world.
 The spirit world was said to consist of three parts: Labako-ppua (heaven and the angels), Ommo ich'ori (hell and the bad angels), and Ommo boeboe (limbo).
 The spiritual world and material world constantly melded and layered upon each other which meant that the Bubi people and the supernatural spirits shared the land.
 Sinister spirits were blamed for illness, accidents, and misfortune.
 Every unique natural landmark was also said to be associated with a spirit with rivers, lakes, and mountains having specific spiritual power.